 On 16 May 2019, the company announced a new strategy and structure for the consolidated entity focusing on mortgage distribution, servicing, funding and securitisation.
-An active plan was initiated to dispose of, outsource or otherwise restructure the head office wealth business functions.
+An active plan was then initiated to dispose of, outsource or otherwise restructure the head office wealth business functions.

 The consolidated entity entered into a sale agreement and strategic alliance with Sequoia Financial Group Limited (ASX: SEQ) in relation to the head office operational and business functions that comprise its Yellow Brick Road Wealth Division.
-The total consideration for the sale was \$1,906,000, of which the company received \$468,000 by June 2020 and the balance is expected to be received in FY21.
-The net gain on disposal of the wealth business amounting to \$225,000 (net of disposal costs) is included in profit or loss.
+The total consideration for the sale was \$1,906,000, of which the company received \$468,000 by June 2020, \$479,000 on 1 October 2020, \$479,000 on 31 March 2021 with the final instalment due on 30 September 2021.
+The net gain on disposal of the wealth business amounting to \$225,000 (net of disposal costs) was included in profit or loss as at 30 June 2020.